 See Section 4.1.v. of HRSA's SF-424 Application Guide.
-In addition, the Coordinating Center for Strategic Approaches to Improving Access to Quality Health Care for Children and Youth with Epilepsy Program requires the following:
+In addition, the Strategic Approaches to Improving Access to Quality Health Care for Children and Youth with Epilepsy Program requires the following:

-- Award-Related Meetings: sufficient funding must be budgeted to support a minimum of one (1) staff to attend an annual awardee meeting and participation in monthly/quarterly calls. - Evaluation/Sustainability Activities: data collection activities and procedures that are required by the recipient evaluation should be accounted for and included within the scope of the budget (e.g., baseline and periodic data collection annually).
-Recipients must allocate 20 percent of the awarded budged to evaluation and sustainability activities annually.
+- Award-Related Meetings: sufficient funding to support a minimum of one (1) staff to attend a yearly awardee meeting and participation in monthly/quarterly calls. - Evaluation/Sustainability Activities: data collection activities and procedures that are required by the recipient regarding evaluation should be accounted for and included within the scope of the budget (i.e., baseline and periodic data collection annually).
+Recipients must allocate twenty (20 percent) of the awarded budged to evaluation and sustainability activities annually.